cdeboever3/pyencodetools/README.md

 My overall goal for this package is to provide a nice Python interface for the [ENCODE API](https://www.encodeproject.org/help/rest-api/).
 I have created a general class `EncodeRecord` that wraps results from GET requests to the API.
-My plan is to add parses for various types of data returned from ENCODE to make the information more useful.
+My plan is to add parsers for various types of data returned from ENCODE to make the information more useful.
 For instance, rather than just setting a "culture_harvest_date" as a string, I can convert is to a datetime object that is more useful within Python.